Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersCustomization.md

 ### Extended `varType`

 In some cases you may want to define a `subType` to have a distinction between several parameters with the same `varType`.
-For instance, the specific `varType` `%DATASETID%` is used for all dataset parts, but you may need to display different component in the webapp for some file parameters (e.g; a file upload vs. a table that users can edit).
+For instance, the specific `varType` `%DATASET_PART_ID_FILE%` is used for all dataset parts, but you may need to display different component in the webapp for some file parameters (e.g; a file upload vs. a table that users can edit).

 To define an extended var type, you must set the `additionalData.subType` property in your parameter configuration.